The Grave of a Suicide Victim

 In 1885, Professor Adrian Prakhov, who was overseeing the interior decoration of St. Volodymyr's Cathedral, invited Kotarbinskyi to join the cathedral's mural project.
 From 1886 to 1896, he worked on these murals.
 Along with Pavlo Svedomskyi, he completed 18 large paintings and 84 individual figures.

-After completing the cathedral murals, Kotarbinskyi continued to work in the field of monumental painting.
-He decorated palaces that now house prominent Ukrainian museums.
-He also took commissions from wealthy Moscow patrons and created religious images for churches in Belarus.
+After completing the cathedral murals, he continued to work in the field of monumental painting.
+The artist also took commissions from wealthy Moscow patrons and created religious images for churches in Belarus.
 In 1890, he became a member of the Southern Russian Artists' Union and was actively involved in Kyiv's cultural life.

 - Resolution